SOlaCoder005/coca-women-wellness/docs/testing/testing.md

 - Similarly, when reducing the screen width, elements such as the form would spill over the footer and header sections.
 Further, icons on the playlist page would overlay the previous ones.

-These issues persisted even after applying media queries to the website.
-Visual examples of the issues mentioned are evidenced below:
+These issues persisted even after applying media queries to the website’s initial structure.
+Visual examples of the issues mentioned above are evidenced in the image below:

 ![](/assets/images/testing-evidence/cww-oldwebsitestructure.png)

 ### **Solution:**

-As evidence in the live CWW site, the issues mentioned above were resolved.
-However, there was need to restructure the site.
-For this reason, the live CWW structure differs from the initial wireframes.
+As demonstrated by the live CWW site, the responsiveness issue was resolved by a complete restructure of the site.
+It is for this reason, that the structure of live deployed CWW site differs from the initial wireframes.

-In more detail, the site structure was changed by applying a grid method to form the foundational structure of the CWW site.
-This method increased the site’s degree of responsivity to the changing screen widths and lengths when accessed on varying devices.
+In more detail, the initial site’s structure was improved by applying a ‘grid system’.
+This method:
+- Helped form a robust structure of the live CWW site, and;
+- Increased the site’s degree of responsivity to the changing screen widths and lengths (when accessed on varying devices).

 ## 2. Methods undertaken to assess the live CWW site’s structure and responsiveness

-In addition to altering the CWW site’s structure, [Responsively](https://responsively.app/download) application [Google (Chrome) Development Tools](https://developer.chrome.com/docs/devtools/open/).
-Which supported the consistent assessment of the degree to which website is responsive on various device sizes and screen orientations.
+In addition to altering the CWW site’s structure, the [Responsively](https://responsively.app/download) and [Google (Chrome) Development Tools](https://developer.chrome.com/docs/devtools/open/) applications were used.
+These applications helped to assess the degree to which the CWW website is responsive on various device sizes and screen orientations.
 This is demonstrated in the visuals below:

 ![](/assets/images/testing-evidence/responsivelyapp-testing-home.html-cww.PNG)